anathonic/The-Cpp-Programming-Language/README.md

 A constructor is a member function taht is invoked whenever we create an object, <br> it has the same name as that of the class. <br> There are 2 types of constructors:
 * Default constructor
 * Parameterized constructor

+### 15. What is a Destructor?
+A destructor is a member function that is invoked automatically when the object goes out <br> of scope or is explicitly destroyed by a call to delete.